The question we get asked the most...

 It’s a great question and we get asked this more then any other question.
 As we all know babies are unpredictable and don’t always appear when they say they will.
 Its very rare a baby actually arrives on their given due date, unless you have a selected C-Section.

-Ladies are never usually allowed to go more than 14 days over their due date, if baby haven’t arrived 14 days after their given due date mums are usually induced to bring on their labour.
+Ladies are never usually allowed to go more than 14 days over their due date, if baby hasn't arrived 14 days after their given due date mums are usually induced to bring on their labour.

 So how it all works from my perspective is, if little one is super keen to meet mummy & daddy and arrives early or if baby is extra comfy and stays put a little while longer that’s fine as I limit my appointments to allow for these occasions.
 This allows me to be more flexible with my appointments and still be able to guarantee baby will be captured within the first two weeks of arriving